 m = (change in y) / (change in x) = Δy / Δx

 For two lines to be perpendicular, their slopes must be negative reciprocals of each other.
-This means that if one line has a slope of m1, the slope of a line perpendicular to it (m2) will be:
+What this tells us is if one line has a slope of m1, the slope of a line perpendicular to it (m2) will be:

 m2 = -1 / m1